freiz/terminator/README.md

 ===

 [Terminator](https://github.com/freiz/terminator) is a library written in C++ for spam filtering, like the famous [SpamBayes](http://spambayes.sourceforge.net/) and [OSBF-Lua](https://github.com/arunpersaud/osbf-lua).
-It's suitable to be embeded into other spam filtering software or service as a machine learning module.
+It can be embedded into other spam filtering software or service as a machine learning module.
 The advantages are

-* Very high precison and recall, best results on all public spam filtering corpus.
+* Very high precision and recall, best results on all public spam filtering corpus.
-* Controllable memroy usage, suitable for both server side and client side filtering on typical PC.
+* Suitable for both server-side and client-side spam filtering on a typical PC.

-Terminator can be used in any other binary text classification problems, especially those need adaptive model to do online learning.
+Terminator can be used in any other binary text classification problems, especially those that need an adaptive model for online learning.

-Terminator is **not** a complete set of spam filtering library while only focus on machine learning part without black/white list or dkim and so on.
-The implementation are described in detail in my paper "[An Adaptive Fusion Algorithm for Spam Detection](http://csse.szu.edu.cn/staff/panwk/publications/Journal-IEEE-IS-14-AFSD.pdf)".
+Terminator is **not** a complete E2E spam filtering solution.
+Instead, it focuses on the machine learning part without blocklist/allowlist or DKIM.
+My paper, "[An](http://csse.szu.edu.cn/staff/panwk/publications/Journal-IEEE-IS-14-AFSD.pdf) Adaptive Fusion Algorithm for Spam Detection](http://csse.szu.edu.cn/staff/panwk/publications/Journal-IEEE-IS-14-AFSD.pdf)" described the implementation in detail.

 Implementation
 ===
-Most machine learning modules used in exsiting spam filtering softwares use variant navie bayes algorithms.
-Terminator used a combined model which include eight different machine learning algorithms to boost the spam filtering perfomance.
-The algorithms are listed below with according papers
+Terminator used a fusion model, which includes eight machine learning algorithms to boost spam filtering performance.
+The algorithms are listed below according to papers

 * [Naive Bayes](http://classes.soe.ucsc.edu/cmps242/Fall09/lect/12/CEAS2006_corrected-naiveBayesSpam.pdf)
 * [Not So Naive Bayes](http://aaai.org/ocs/index.php/IAAI/IAAI09/paper/view/240/1033)